mhbsiam/decontx-python/README.md

 pip install git+https://github.com/NiRuff/decontx-python.git
 ```

-This installs the current `main` branch directly.
-Use this if you need the newest changes (for example, the performance improvements or `compute_log_likelihood` described in [PERFORMANCE.md](PERFORMANCE.md)).
+This command installs the current `main` branch.
+Use it when you need the newest changes.
+For more information about performance and `compute_log_likelihood`, see [PERFORMANCE.md](PERFORMANCE.md).

-For development install instructions and how to run tests, see [CONTRIBUTING.md](CONTRIBUTING.md).
+For development install instructions and test instructions, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Quickstart